galshochat/A-B-Testing-Package/ab_tests/README.md

 # A-B-Testing-Package

 Library to ease the planning and correct execution of online randomized trials in business environment.
 It´s primarily directed at data analysts with limited acquaintance with advanced statistics but also to data scientists and product managers.
-Some methods syntax follows model R´s logic as R statistical modelling might be easier to implement occasionally.
-The library also includes some more complex testing scenarios involving clustered design and variance reduction methods.
+Some methods´ syntax follows R´s logic as R statistical modelling might be easier to implement occasionally.
+The library also includes some more complex testing scenarios involving clustered design, sequential design (alpha spending) and variance reduction methods.

 ## Standalone Modules: